 Wellington’s infantry could not hold off Napoleon’s forces for long.
 But two British cavalry brigades were hidden behind a ridge.
 When the order came, they surged over the ridge straight towards the enemy.

 ‘Nothing could stop the men; they went on, took a great many of the enemy’s guns, and then, instead of halting, charged the lancers and cuirassiers.
 At this moment, I lost sight of the General, who was killed, and cut my way to the rear, we being completely overpowered.’

 Lieutenant Archibald Hamilton, 2nd (Royal North British) Regiment of Dragoons describing the charge, 1815

 The force of the British charge smashed through the French infantry.
 But the lack of control meant the British heavy cavalry rode too far and were eventually destroyed when French cavalry counter-attacked.

 Losses were high on both sides, but the Royal Scots Greys and the 1st Royal Regiment of Dragoons won a symbolic victory by capturing two of Napoleon’s French eagle standards.

-11 were killed and over 400 people, including women and children, were trampled by cavalry horses.
-The events were reported in the ‘Manchester Observer’, who coined the phrase ‘Peterloo Massacre’ to describe the event in ironic reference to the Battle of Waterloo in 1815.
+Eleven were killed and over 400 people, including women and children, were trampled by cavalry horses.
+The events were reported in the ‘Manchester Observer’, which coined the phrase ‘Peterloo Massacre’ to describe the event in ironic reference to the recent Battle of Waterloo in 1815.

 ‘The Yeomanry Cavalry made their charge with a most infuriate frenzy; they cut down men, women and children, indiscriminately, and appeared to have commenced a pre-meditated attack with the most insatiable thirst for blood and destruction.’